 No matter the place - if it's abounded archaeological site in the Negev desert, the walls and sandstone canyons of southern Jordan, or the awe-inspiring wilderness of Alaska, in each place we can learn a different aspect of history, ecology, species diversity, and human nature to name a few.

 All of the above can be achieved if we'll step out, explore, see, touch, hike, climb, learn, ask, use our curiosity, take challenges & push our physical and mental abilities to what we think is our "Edge".

 By fulfilling our mission we believe we will leave planet earth a little bit better for our descendants - cleaner, wilder and with a higher tolerance for people and the planet's wildlife.

-Our logo is an animal called Arabian Oryx, one of the most beautiful and unique mammals one can meet (if lucky) in the south of Israel, south of Jordan and northern Africa.
-Adapted specially for the hardest and toughest deserts in the world, the Arabian Oryx is a symbol of life – majestic, strong & firm creature who wandering across the vast empty lands of the deserts.
+Our logo is an animal called Arabian Oryx, one of the most beautiful and unique mammals one can meet (if lucky) in the south of Israel, south of Jordan, and northern Africa.
+Adapted specially for the hardest and toughest deserts in the world, the Arabian Oryx is a symbol of life – a majestic, strong & firm creature who wandering across the vast empty lands of the deserts.

-After 100 years with no wild Arabian Oryx in the deserts there are more than 120 Arabian Oryx living in the Arava Valley of Israel, hopefully, more to come and return the nature to its full glory.
+After 100 years with no wild Arabian Oryx in the deserts there are more than 120 Arabian Oryx living in the Arava Valley of Israel, hopefully, more to come and return nature to its full glory.